Nicholas-Parise/Restaurant-Rating/backend/README.md

 # Endpoints
 An end point in **BOLD** specifies it's implemented.

-## Authentication
+## /auth
-**POST /auth/register → Create a new user
+**POST /register → Create a new user
-POST /auth/login → Authenticate a user and generate a session token
+POST /login → Authenticate a user and generate a session token
-POST /auth/logout → Invalidate the session token
+POST /logout → Invalidate the session token
-GET /auth/me → get logged in user info
+GET /me → get logged in user info
-POST /auth/forgot-password → send an email with recovery code
+POST /forgot-password → send an email with recovery code
-POST /auth/reset-password → reset password with one time code
+POST /reset-password → reset password with one time code
-GET /auth/google → start oauth process
+GET /google → start oauth process
-GET /auth/google/callback → finish oauth process**
+GET /google/callback → finish oauth process**

-## Categories
+## /categories
-**GET /categories → Get all categories
+**GET / → Get all categories
-GET /categories/:id → Get category details
+GET /:id → Get category details
-POST /categories → Create a new category**
+POST / → Create a new category**

-## restaurant
+## /restaurants
 **GET /     → get a collection of restaurants
 GET /search → search for restaurants given a query, and/or position data
 GET /:id    → get restaurant by specific ID**

-## reviews
+## /reviews
 **GET / → get logged in users reviews
 GET /:username → get reviews from specific user
 GET /restaurants/:restaurantId → get reviews from a restaurant
 POST / → create a new review for a given restaurant**

-## Notifications
+## /notifications
-**GET /notifications → Get all notifications from logged in user
+**GET / → Get all notifications from logged in user
-PUT /notifications/:id → Edit a notifications (ex: is_read)
+PUT /:id → Edit a notifications (ex: is_read)
-DELETE /notifications/:id → Delete a notifications**
+DELETE /:id → Delete a notifications**

-## Payments
+## /payments
-GET /payments/subscription → Get current users subscription status
+GET /subscription → Get current users subscription status
-POST /payments/create-subscription-session → Get link to launch a checkout page
+POST /create-subscription-session → Get link to launch a checkout page
-POST /payments/create-portal-session → Get link to launch a manage subscription page
+POST /create-portal-session → Get link to launch a manage subscription page
-POST /payments/reactivate-subscription → Reactivate subscription renewal
+POST /reactivate-subscription → Reactivate subscription renewal
-POST /payments/cancel-subscription → Deactivate subscription renewal
+POST /cancel-subscription → Deactivate subscription renewal
-POST /payments/webhook → Performs actions depending on what stripe sends
+POST /webhook → Performs actions depending on what stripe sends

-## Status
+## /status
-GET /status → Get API status
+GET / → Get API status

-## users
+## /users
 **GET / → Get logged in user profile and categories
 PUT / → Update logged in user profile
 DELETE / → Delete logged in user account